 - If a student anticipates missing a required-attendance session, he/she must communicate and receive approval from the course director at a minimum of two-weeks in advance.
 In cases involving illness and unexpected emergencies, students should notify their course director as soon as possible submit a notification form (see below) thereafter.

-- All students are required to complete the online notification form regardless of whether the absence has been approved.
+- All students are required to complete the Absence Request Form regardless of whether the absence has been approved.
 If the student and course director are unable to agree on the appropriateness of an absence for a required session, they are encouraged to schedule a meeting with the course director and their faculty advisor to discuss the absence further.

 - Approval of all absences is at the discretion of the course director.

 - If an absence is not approved it is expected that the student will make the necessary arrangements to change his/her schedule to be present.